jmif/claudectl/README.md

 - **Case-insensitive profiles** — `claudectl work`, `claudectl Work`, and `claudectl WORK` all work the same.
 - **Built-in help** — run `claudectl --help` for usage information and available profiles.
 - **Local CLAUDE.md management** — copy and edit a local CLAUDE.md that all profiles share.
+- **Global setup import/linking** — copy or symlink your existing Claude configuration into any profile.
 - **Safe to uninstall**:
   Remove `/usr/local/bin/claudectl` and delete `~/.claudectl/`.
 Your Claude accounts remain unaffected.